if you're planning to make a pumpkin pie for Thanksgiving here are some great wine and other pairings to serve with it.

 The Aussies also make great tawny-port style wines which are a sweeter and less woody than the traditional Portuguese versions.
 Try the utterly delicious Grant Burge 10 year old tawny (also a great match for Stilton if you’re thinking ahead to Christmas) or Bleasdale’s The Wise One tawny.

 Dark cream or sweet oloroso sherry

 Delectable raisiny sherry is also a great match for pumpkin pie - and incredibly good value.
-Your local supermarket should have an own-label one - I also like Avery's (also great with mince pies).
+Your local supermarket should have an own-label one.
 Sweet malmsey madeiras and marsala dolce will do a similar job.

 If you find these suggestions just too sweet or if your pie is made in a lighter style like Rowley Leigh's version here you could go for the contrasting acidity of a late harvest riesling.
 Or try a French muscat like St Jean de Minervois.

 . . .which is not wine but a strong sweet beer - absolutely brilliant with pumpkin pie.
 Try J W Lees Harvest Ale.

 and finally . . . a tot of rich, sweet dark rum

 In fact one of the new spiced rums would work pretty well - The Kraken Black Spiced rum would be a great colour contrast.
 Serve in small shot or liqueur glasses.